Senade/Advanced-Wheelchair-Prototype/README.md

 -	**_Chat Application:_** This feature allows the guardian the wheelchair user to send messages to each other without accessing other messaging applications.

-  ###I will add more details and documentation shortly!